 Creating a chalk line is a handy strategy that helps you be precise when planning tile floor and plank floor layouts.
 If you’re installing floor tiles, you will often need to mark a straight line that stretches the entire length of the room.
-Chalk lines and the chalk line kits that help you make them are invaluable when you’re measuring and marking distances that can’t be comfortably measured by a ruler or even a tape measure.
+Chalk lines and kits that help you make them are invaluable when you’re measuring and marking distances that can’t be comfortably measured by a ruler or even a tape measure.

 Your chalk line kit includes a small box of chalk that’s distributed evenly over the string to make your floor or wall marking.
 It’s important to store the chalk in a dry place.
 If it’s damaged by moisture, it won’t spread evenly over the line to give you an accurate marking.
 Check the chalk before you begin and replace it if necessary.

 Boxes of chalk are available at any hardware store and typically come in white, red, or blue.
 Make sure you’re using the right color for your project so you can see the line clearly.
 Using white chalk on a white surface won’t give you a readable line.
 To distribute the chalk over your line, shake the box several times.

 Secure the hook ring on your chalk line to the wall or floor at your starting point.
 If you have an assistant, they can hold the end of the line for you.
 Make sure you’ve measured the starting point carefully to get an accurate line.

 Carefully pull the line from its case as you extend it along the length of your floor or wall.
 Depending on the type of chalk line you’re using, you may need to use a crank to extend the chalk line.
 When the string is wound cleanly, you can often forgo cranking.
 If you notice any strain, however, you should return to cranking out the line to avoid damaging it.